Daily nutritional requirements for an adult service dog. How to properly feed service breed dogs? Feed class and energy value

 (International units in gram)

-The need for minerals...
+Requirement for minerals.
 Minerals include calcium, phosphorus, sodium, potassium, chlorine and magnesium, iron, copper, cobalt, zinc, manganese and iodine.

-With a lack of calcium and phosphorus in the diet, puppies develop rickets, in adult dogs - softening and fragility of bones.
-Lack of sodium and chlorine (table salt) causes loss of appetite, decreased gastric secretion and impaired protein absorption.
-The requirement of dogs for table salt is: in adults - 375 mg, in young animals - 530 mg per 1 kg of live weight.
-With a lack of potassium and magnesium in the feed, animals exhibit increased excitability and cardiac dysfunction.
-Dogs need iron, copper and cobalt to form hemoglobin and other blood constituents.
-With a lack of these elements in the feed, dogs develop anemia.
-A zinc deficiency in the diet in dogs causes severe stunted growth and puberty, loss of taste and sense of smell, and dermatitis.
-With a deficiency of manganese in the feed, bitches give birth to dead or non-viable offspring.
-Lack of iodine causes goiter in animals (overgrowth of the thyroid gland) and in bitches the birth of weak puppies.
+With a lack of calcium and phosphorus in the diet, puppies develop rickets, and adult dogs develop softening and brittle bones.
+Lack of sodium and chlorine (table salt) causes loss of appetite, decreased secretion of gastric juice and impaired protein absorption.
+Dogs' need for table salt is: for adults - 375 mg, for young animals - 530 mg per 1 kg of live weight.
+If there is a lack of potassium and magnesium in the feed, animals experience increased excitability and cardiac dysfunction.
+Dogs need iron, copper and cobalt for the formation of hemoglobin and other components blood.
+If there is a lack of these elements in the food, dogs become anemic.
+A deficiency of zinc in the diet causes a sharp slowdown in growth and puberty in dogs, loss of taste and decreased sense of smell, as well as dermatitis.
+If there is a deficiency of manganese in the diet, bitches give birth to dead or non-viable offspring.
+Lack of iodine causes goiter (enlargement of the thyroid gland) in animals and the birth of weak puppies in bitches.

-Common external signs of mineral deficiency in food in dogs is a perverted appetite: eating various garbage, plaster, animals gnawing stones, wooden objects, etc.
+General external signs Insufficiency of minerals in food in dogs is a perverted appetite: eating various garbage, plaster, animals chew stones, wooden objects, etc.

-The need for water.
-Lack of water is more difficult for dogs than lack of food.
-The need for drinking water in adult dogs is 40 ml, in young animals - 80-120 ml per 1 kg of live weight.
-It depends on the nature of feeding, the season, the work performed, etc. The need for water increases after hard work, as well as in the hot season.
+Water requirement.
+Dogs tolerate a lack of water more severely than a lack of food.
+Need in drinking water is 40 ml in adult dogs, 80-120 ml per 1 kg of live weight in young animals.
+It depends on the nature of feeding, time of year, work performed, etc. The need for water increases after intense work, as well as during the hot period of the year.

-Drinking water for dogs should be clean, clear, odorless, not too cold.
-Do not water dogs from shallow stagnant bodies of water, small rivers flowing through settlements.
+Drinking water for dogs should be clean, clear, odorless, and not too cold.
+Dogs should not be given water from small stagnant bodies of water or small rivers flowing through populated areas.

 Dog food

-Mainly meat and meat offal, cereals and bread, potatoes and vegetables are used for feeding dogs.
-Puppies, young animals, puppies and lactating bitches, in addition, are fed eggs, milk and cottage cheese.
-In addition, dogs can be fed with fish, table leftovers, canned foods and various feed additives.
-The composition and nutritional value of food for dogs are given in table.
+The main foods used to feed dogs are meat and meat by-products, cereals and bread, potatoes and vegetables.
+Puppies, young animals, whelps and lactating bitches are also fed eggs, milk and cottage cheese.
+In addition, dogs can be fed fish, table scraps, canned food and various feed additives.
+The composition and nutritional value of food products for dogs are given in table.
 3-5.

 Table 5.
 Content of minerals in feed products (in mg per 100 g of product)